 - The California government has implemented emissions regulations that far exceed current federal regulation and implemented mandates requiring a rapid phasing-out of gas-powered cars and replacing them with electric vehicles (EVs).

-- Expensive additives in California fuel make it cleaner burning and less pollutant but more costly to produce.
+- Special California Gas Blend: Expensive additives in California fuel make it cleaner burning and less pollutant but more costly to produce.
 There are only about 15-20 refineries producing this gas at any given time.

 - When too many of these refineries shut down due to damage, repairs or other issues, gas prices typically increase more.